Muts256/IDS/README.md

 - <b> Intrusion Detection System (Snort and Splunk installation)</b>
   - [Snort & Splunk Installation and Configuration](https://github.com/Muts256/IDS)

+This project focuses on integrating Snort, an open-source Intrusion Detection and Prevention System (IDS/IPS), with Splunk, a Security Information and Event Management (SIEM) tool.
+The integration enables real-time monitoring, alert correlation, and threat detection by ingesting logs from the Snort server for analysis and visualisation
   Objective:
     - To enhance the analyst's practical skills using an Intrusion Detection System.
     - Installation and configuration of Snort.
     - Configuration of detection rules
-    - Document findings see pdf above
+    - Document findings, see pdf above

 <h2> 🤳 Connect with me:</h2>